tuyi3008/MusicVisuals/README.md

 # Emotion and Structure of the Song

+"HeroPlant" evokes a sense of excitement, vigor, and momentum.
+The driving rhythm and vibrant instrumentation create an atmosphere charged with adrenaline, reminiscent of embarking on an adventurous journey.
+Structurally, the song maintains a brisk pace, with alternating musical motifs that contribute to its dynamic nature.

 # Visualization Process

 I aimed to represent the rhythm and emotion of the song through dynamic elements and rapidly changing colors in the visuals.
 I used fast animation effects and vibrant colors to express the energy and tension of the song.
 Through dynamic shapes and flickering effects, I sought to create a tense and exhilarating atmosphere, allowing the audience to feel the intense rhythm and dynamism of the song.